binkley/modern-java-practices/README.md

 [DependencyCheck](https://owasp.org/www-project-dependency-check/) is the
-current _best tool_ for JVM projects to verify that your project does not rely on external code with known security vulnerabilities ([CVEs](https://cve.mitre. org/)).
-That said, DependencyCheck does impact local build times.
-It is smart about caching, but will once a day may take time to download data on any new CVEs, and occasionally the site is down for maintenance.
-You may consider moving this check to CI if you find local build times overly impacted.
-Moving these checks to CI is a tradeoff between "shifting security left", and speed for local builds.
-I lean towards _security first_, however, you know your circumstances best.
+current _best tool_ for JVM projects to verify that your project does not rely on external code with known security vulnerabilities ([CVEs](https://cve.mitre. org/)) from the NVD.
+That said, DependencyCheck does impact build times.
+It is smart about caching, but will once a day may take time to download data on any new NVD CVEs, and occasionally the site is down for maintenance.
+You may consider leaving this check in CI-only if you find local build times overly impacted.
+Leaving these checks to CI-only is a tradeoff between "shifting security left", and speed for local builds.
+I lean towards _security first_; however, you know your circumstances best.

 **This project fails the build if finding any CVEs for the current version of